-There are some process emissions remaining even at relatively high cullet levels - these include emissions from the limestone production process.
+There are some direct process emissions remaining even at relatively high cullet levels.
 It is assumed that CCS is largely used to mitigate these impacts, in line with British Glass strategy.
 The UK strategy also mentions the use of calciners to reduce raw material inputs but use of these is modest in terms of its reduction potential.